unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}/portals/{portal-id}`

-Get user have access to as a manager or private viewer.
+Get a portal's information owned by a user

+##### Permissions

+One of the following:

+* User can get his own portal.
+* User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and a body containing an array of portal object.
+* `200 OK`: Returned along with an array of portal object if the caller has permission to get user's portals.
 Portal objects contain the following keys:
     * `"PortalName"` - Portal name.
     * `"PortalID"` - Portal ID.
     * `"PortalRID"` - Portal RID.
     * `"UserEmail"` - The user's email.
     * `"Description"` - Portal description.
     * `"Permissions"` - User’s permission for this portal.
 Possible values are:
         * `"___admin"` - user is the portal’s direct owner
         * `"p_manage"` - user has manager access to this portal.
 This permission grants the same rights as owner.
         * `"p_m_crea"` - user has create device access to this portal.
         * `"p_contac"` - user has receive alerts access from this portal.

-On failure, response has HTTP status of 400 or greater.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to get user portal.
+* `404 Not Found`: one of the following:
+    * Returned if the user id is invalid.
+    * Returned if the portal id is invalid.

 ##### Example